JustinPatenaude/balticathletics/promotions.md

     - Sonik Blast Cushion Mouth Guard (CMG) Pealess Whistle

     1 available
+- title: York 76000 High-Density Roll Mat - 24" x 72"
+  image: "/2020-03-07 12.30.18.jpg"
+  price: 18
+  description: |-
+    - Extra-thick foam for a safe and comfortable workout
+    - Heavy-duty vinyl makes cleaning and sanitizing easy
+    - Thick, nylon handles make it easy to transport
+    - Rolls up for convenient storage
+    - Perfect for any type of floor exercises
+    - Reduces pressure on the back during exercise and is excellent for physical therapy
 - title: BY Group Classic Fitness Ball 92141
   image: "/BY Group fitness ball 92141.jpg"
   price: 18